Our Town: Secondary characters

+Casting in some notable productions

 Composition

 Wilder began making notes for the play while he was teaching and lecturing in Chicago in the 1930s.
-He was constantly on the move, he worked on the play wherever he went.
+Constantly on the move, he worked on the play wherever he went.
 In June 1937, he stayed in the MacDowell Colony in Peterborough, New Hampshire, one of the many locations where he worked on the play.
 It is believed Wilder drafted the entire third act during a visit to Zürich in September 1937, in one day, after a long evening walk in the rain with a friend, author Samuel Morris Steward.

 Wilder explained his vision in writing the play: